How to Choose Your Senior Portrait Photographer

 Just like style, services and pricing ranges vastly from one photographer to the next.
 There is no true industry standard when it comes to pricing, and searching the internet for “What do senior pictures cost?” gives some very inaccurate (and outdated) answers.

-Generally speaking, a better overall experience and higher quality photography will demand a higher price.
+Generally speaking, a better overall experience, higher quality photography, and a more established photographer will demand a higher price.
 All of the little things can translate to better photos and a better feeling about the entire experience.
-While there are some photographers who are more hands-off, a luxury senior photographer will offer things like in-person consultations and ordering, custom session planning, styling and prep tips, a client closet, product design, hair and makeup artist referrals, and professional print products.
+While there are some photographers who are more hands-off, a luxury senior photographer will offer things like in-person consultations and ordering, custom session planning, styling and prep tips, product design assistance, hair and makeup artist referrals, and professional print products.
 When researching senior photographers in the area, you should find out what services or products are included in the session fee, what types of products will be available for purchase, and what amount on average clients spend on their portrait order.
 A professional should be transparent about pricing and policies.
 They should have samples of products featuring their own work, so you can see an accurate representation of what your finished products may look like.
 In the Fond du Lac area and east-central Wisconsin, you can expect to pay a few thousand dollars or more with a senior portrait photographer.

 Roxanne Abler - Roxanne Elise Photography is a professional senior portrait photographer with a photography studio in Fond du Lac, Wisconsin, serving the Fox Valley and East-Central Wisconsin.